 Transformative Life/Leadership Skills (TLS) is a multi-modality intervention including Mindful Yoga, Breathing Techniques and Meditation, and an immersive experience in dynamic mindfulness.

 Independent researchers in educational psychology, neurobiology, social welfare and youth development are investigating the effects of Transformative Life/Leadership Skills (TLS) on vulnerable youth.
-This Research Council is headed by Niroga Institute Research Director Jennifer Frank, PhD, who is a Research Scientist at the Prevention Research Center at the Pennsylvania State University.
+This Research Council is headed by Niroga Institute Research Director Jennifer Frank, PhD, who is a Research Associate Professor at the Pennsylvania State University Prevention Research Center (PRC).
 Read about Dr. Frank and her work with Niroga.

 Findings and implications of independent research reports are compelling.
 For example, Dr. Jennifer Frank's report on a randomized control trial of in-class TLS in a challenging urban school; the findings and implications are compelling, and span three interconnected domains of social function: education, mental health and violence prevention.
 Summary of what researchers have found: "Students showed lower levels of perceived stress and greater levels of self-control, school engagement, emotional awareness, distress tolerance and altered attitude towards violence."